Career Coaching

 Course Overview

-The career coaching postgraduate course offers a unique combination of in-depth study of career management, counselling and coaching with practical training in career coaching skills.
-It includes the development of research skills and the academic study of behaviour at work.
+This postgraduate course offers you a unique combination of in-depth study of coaching psychology and career coaching with practical training in coaching skills.

-This is one of the few courses in London to focus on adult career management and coaching.
-It attracts individuals working in a wide range of settings and organisational contexts, and provides excellent opportunities for peer learning and networking.
+This is one of the few courses in London to focus on adult career management and coaching with practical coaching skills development.
+It attracts individuals working in a wide range of settings and organisational contexts, and provides you with excellent opportunities for peer learning and networking.

-Discover the career opportunities available by taking Career Coaching (MSc, PG Cert).
+Discover the career opportunities available by taking Career Coaching and Coaching Psychology (MSc, PG Cert).

 Key information and modules